Computational Tools for Diachronic Linguistics

 Diachronic Greek Stanza checkpoints

-We provide fine-tuned variants of the Stanford grc_proiel Stanza pipeline, adapted to:
+We provide fine-tuned variants of the Stanford grc_proiel Stanza processor, adapted to:

 - Byzantine Greek (